cormacj/rodos-disassembly/README.md

         F49F: ld de,0becah		;f49f	11 c0 be 	. . .
         F52E:	ld hl,0becah		;f52e	21 c0 be 	! . .
         Both these originally were using 0bec0h
-* [ ] New Bug: zap/rom buffer is overwritten after 21 characters by 9 characters of Ascii(255)
+* [X] New Bug: zap/rom buffer is overwritten after 21 characters by 9 characters of Ascii(255)
+        I set a limit of 21 characters for the |zap/|Roms message parameter

 * [ ] Fully document the work area (the only scan of the manual faded out partway through that section.)

 **DEBUG NOTES**